hmrc/mobile-manage-government-gateway-id-frontend/README.md

 # mobile-manage-government-gateway-id-frontend

-Acts as a frontend to enable users to manage their Government Gateway ID by redirecting through the relevant services.
+Acts as a frontend to enable users to manage their Government Gateway ID by redirecting through the relevant services

 ### License